ZoeTheTransHoe/archInstaller/README.md

 `chmod +x ./archInstaller.sh ./userSetup.sh`

-`./archInstaller.sh`
+`./archInstaller.sh [Option Of DE]`

+The Options For DE Are
+- GNOME
+- KDE
+- XFCE
+They must be in all caps.
+The Default Is GNOME.

 To Do:
 - Make A Normal User
-- Add Sudo Flatpak + Nano As Packages Installed
+- Add Sudo As Packages Installed
 - Setup Sudo For User
-- Remove The Hostname + Localisation Prompts.
+- Let XFCE Also Be Downloaded
+- Detect Windows Partition + Act Accordingly